DocumentationBook/Doc-as-Code-Introduction/index.rst

 First of all, the documentation is treated similar to programs in the following aspects:

 *  Documentation source files are stored in a version control system.
-*  The code is reviewed by various reviewers (managers, developers, analysts, technical writers)
+*  The code is reviewed by various reviewers (managers, developers, analysts, technical writers, and others).
 *  Documents are tested for accuracy and functionality.
 Especially it concerns code examples, links sequence of operations, and other practical parts.
 *  Documentation artifacts are produced and published automatically.